 We intend to opportunistically grow through value-accretive acquisitions.
-Our controlling stockholder, Altice N.V., has made over 30 acquisitions since its inception in 2002, including the
+Our controlling stockholder, Altice N.V., has made over 30 acquisitions since its inception in 2002, including the Acquisitions.

-Acquisitions.
 We believe Altice N.V. has consistently demonstrated an ability to acquire and effectively integrate companies, realize efficiencies and cost synergies, improve revenue trends and grow Adjusted EBITDA and Adjusted EBITDA less capital expenditures.
-In the six largest acquisitions completed by Altice N.V., SFR (formerly Numericable), Portugal Telecom, HOT, Orange Dominicana, Optimum and Suddenlink, it has increased Adjusted EBITDA margin on average by percentage points and revenue growth on average by percentage points between the first full fiscal quarter following the completion of each acquisition and the three months ended March 31, 2017.
+In the five largest acquisitions completed by Altice N.V. over the last five years, SFR (formerly Numericable), Portugal Telecom, Orange Dominicana, Optimum and Suddenlink, it has increased Adjusted EBITDA margin on average by approximately 7 percentage points between the quarter immediately preceding the closing of the applicable acquisition and the three months ended March 31, 2017.
 Altice N.V.'s track record of creating value through acquisitions is also reflected in the 32% average annual total return of SFR's ordinary shares since its initial public offering in November 2013 until March 31, 2017, compared to the 5% average annual total return of the STOXX Europe 600 Telecommunications Index, of which SFR's ordinary shares is a component, during the same time period.
 We believe the U.S. broadband communications and video services market offers a number of attractive opportunities to grow our business through strategic acquisitions.
 We believe the Altice Way and our related ability to achieve efficiencies and cost synergies following acquisitions provide us with a competitive advantage in such future consolidation opportunities.
 However, there is no assurance that we would be able to achieve similar results or that any such acquisitions would have a similar impact on our stock price performance.